dereckpiche/llm_negotiation/docs/source/environments.rst

 2. **Diplomacy**: An adaptation of the board game Diplomacy, where seven European powers compete for control of supply centers through strategic moves and alliances.

-3. **Deal or No Deal (DOND)**: A negotiation environment inspired by the TV show, where agents negotiate over the distribution of a set of prizes.
+3. **Deal or No Deal (DOND)**: A negotiation environment based on `the paper Deal or No Deal?
+End-to-End Learning for Negotiation Dialogues <https://arxiv.org/pdf/1706.05125>`_ in which agents negotiate over the distribution of a set of prizes.

 Each environment documentation includes: